 Jackpot.com is owned and operated by British company Lottomatrix Ltd and was launched in 2016 to tap into the growing popularity of online lottery betting.
 Despite being a young player in the market, Jackpot.com is already making its mark and offers a nice, easy-to-use website and mobile app with a growing number of lottery games.

-Jackpot.com enables its users to either bet individually on the outcome of different lotteries or join an online syndicate.
-Online lottery sites such as Jackpot.com give players the chance to take part in the world’s biggest lottery games without having to buy a ticket.
+Jackpot.com enables its users to either bet individually on the outcome of different lotteries, also known as lottery betting, or join an online lottery syndicate.
+Online lottery sites such as Jackpot.com give players the chance to take part in the world’s biggest lottery games without having to visit the country of origin or even buy a ticket.

 There are no permanent promotions such as welcome bonuses or free bets – after all, the company needs to make money somehow!
 However, Jackpot.com does run ad-hoc promotions and offers as well as seasonal competitions on social media, so it is worth following them on Facebook and Twitter to hear about their latest promotions.